matthew-sudo2/matthew-sudo2/README.md

 ---

 ### 🧭 Profile
-Machine Learning Engineer specializing in **Applied AI and Data Science**.
+Machine Learning Intern specializing in **Applied AI and Data Science**.
 I build end-to-end systems that bridge the gap between academic research and production-grade deployments, focusing on scalable model architecture, retrieval systems, and generative intelligence.

 ---